Hawaii Amakihi in an orange ohia blossom.

 - We conduct research to investigate the effectiveness of our control methods and formulate this knowledge into long-term management strategies.

-In addition to research, we are actively trying to educate the public on endemic forest birds and their conservation on Maui.
-For more information on our upcoming educational and fund-raising events, please see Outreach and Events.
+In addition to research, we are educating the public on endemic forest birds and their conservation on Maui.
+For more information on our upcoming educational and fundraising events, please see Outreach and Events.
 There are several ways to help fund our project within "Support MFBRP".
-This includes donating needed materials, volunteering your time, sporting MFBRP gear, and giving a tax-deductible donation for various project needs.
-You can also stay in touch by signing up for our email list (we send bi-annual newsletters as well as event information).
+This includes donating needed materials, volunteering your time, sporting MFBRP gear, and giving a tax-deductible donation.
+You can also stay in touch by signing up for our email list (we send bi-annual newsletters, volunteer, and event information).

 Please don't hesitate to contact us: